lukefowles/weather-app/README.md

 Since only a general description of the weather is being provided, it is assumed that any db entry within 5 minutes of the request time can be returned to the client, as to reduce the number of external OpenWeather API calls.
 If no such entry exists, then the service will call the OpenWeather API, returning the response to the client and updating the DB with a record of the request.
+As it is assumed there is no requirement to persist these requests long term, the H2 database is in-memory.

 ## API rate limit and keys
 5 api keys have been generated for the app to be passed as an x-api-key request header.
 The keys in this case are